 If you are hungry and want to eat where the locals go, there is a boat noodle soup shop that is one of my favorite places to eat at the market.
 Deep in Chatuchak Market, there’s no guarantee you’ll find it, but the food is worth it if you do.
 Rumored to be the best boat noodle soup in Thailand, it is a popular stop for shoppers and even Thai celebrities!

 Opening Hours: The Market is officially open on weekends Saturday and Sunday starting at 5:00 a.m. until 11:45 p.m. get there near 9:00 a.m. most shops will be open.
-Located on the north end of the city and easy to reach by the MRT subway and the BTS SkyTrain.
+Located on the north end of the city and easy to reach by the MRT or the BTS SkyTrain.
 Note Friday is also open with a few less vendors.

-MRT Subway: Take the MRT Subway on the Blue Line to the Chatuchak Market station.
+MRT: Take the MRT Subway on the Blue Line to the Chatuchak Park station.

 TAXI: Remember to always make sure the taxi driver turns on the meter.

-Finally, with all the shopping and food to experience at Chatuchak Market, and in Thailand, what are you waiting for?
+Finally, with all the shopping and food to experience at the market, and in Thailand, what are you waiting for?
 Get online, find a good deal on a ticket and get going making your own adventures!

 Pro Travel Tips: